zampierimatteo91/zampierimatteo91/README.md

 I am Matteo Zampieri, currently based in Den Haag 🇳🇱.

-I was born as a Philosopher 💭, I tried to reedem myself as a Cognitive Neuroscientist 🧠, but I ended up messing up with computers.
+I was born as a Philosopher 💭, I tried to reedem myself as a Cognitive Neuroscientist 🧠, but I ended up messing up with computers  💻.

-Now I work as a Data Platform Engineer 💻
+Now I work as a Data Platform Engineer.

 ---
 What?
 You would you like to connect with me?
 Sure thing!